John-Church/langchain_deploy_examples/Modal/readme.md

-# Langchain Vercel Example Deployment
+# Langchain Modal Example Deployment

 This repository showcases a very simple deployment of a Langchain script as a webhook on Modal.